 That was common sense for a shepherd: when a sheep lost its way from the flock, its shepherd would immediately leave the remainder of sheep so he could search for and find the lone sheep that became lost.
 Normally, there’d be several shepherds caring for a flock of sheep; one shepherd would leave to search for the lost sheep while the other shepherds watched over the remaining flock.
 Verse 4 especially amounts to an invitation for Christians to search for and locate those persons who’ve wandered or become lost from a faith-filled life.

-Jesus addressed this second salvation-focused parable directly to the Pharisees who didn’t think they were lost but were lost.
+Jesus addressed this second salvation-focused parable directly to the Pharisees who were lost but didn’t think they were.

 The first word “Or” in v.
 8 connects this parable to the previous one.
 Both use the same theme having a focused diligence to find something that’s become lost, as we see that the woman householder and the good shepherd both searched for what was precious yet lost to them.